Vikasnagar7492/backend-developer-php-wordpress-handson/README.md

 Q: Where do I have to solve the assignment?

-A: Implement it on your local system or use any virtual server on cloud/VPS, etc. We will need this system again during panel interview, so do not destroy your work.
+A: Implement it on your local system or use any virtual server on cloud/VPS, etc. We will need this system again during the panel interview, so do not destroy your work.

 Q: Do I have to use a particular operating system?